DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/offlineInstall_en.md

         ```yaml
         source:
         intermediateBundlesPath: ghippo-offline # relative path to charts-syncer
-                                        # but not the relative path between this YAML file and the offline package
+                                        # But not the relative path between this YAML file and the offline package
         target:
-        containerRegistry: 10.16.10.111 # need to be changed to your mirror warehouse url
+        containerRegistry: 10.16.10.111 # need to be changed to your container registry url
-        containerRepository: release.daocloud.io/ghippo # need to be changed to your mirror repository
+        containerRepository: release.daocloud.io/ghippo # need to be changed to your container registry
         repo:
           kind: HARBOR # Can also be any other supported Helm Chart repository class
           url: http://10.16.10.111/chartrepo/release.daocloud.io # need to change to chart repo url
           auth:
-          username: "admin" # Your mirror warehouse username
+          username: "admin" # Your container registry username
-          password: "Harbor12345" # Your mirror warehouse password
+          password: "Harbor12345" # Your container registry password
         containers:
           auth:
-          username: "admin" # Your mirror warehouse username
+          username: "admin" # Your container registry username
-          password: "Harbor12345" # Your mirror warehouse password
+          password: "Harbor12345" # Your container registry password
         ```

     === "chart repo not installed"